Inez Milholland: Suffrage

 Front page of the Woman's Journal and Suffrage News from March 8, 1913.
 Depicted are Rosalie Gardiner Jones, Inez Milholland on a white horse, floats, and an aerial view of the Woman Suffrage Parade of 1913.

 Milholland stepped into her first suffrage parade on May 7, 1911.
 She held a sign that read, "Forward, out of error,/Leave behind the night,/Forward through the darkness,/Forward into light!"
 Milholland quickly became the face of the suffrage movement.
 The New York Sun stated that "No suffrage parade was complete without Inez Milholland."
 Suffrage leader Harriot Eaton Stanton Blatch had Inez lead parades in 1911, 1912, and 1913.
-On March 3, 1913, the day before President Woodrow Wilson's inauguration, Milholland, 26, made her most memorable appearance, at the Woman Suffrage Procession in Washington D.C. which she had helped organize.
+On March 3, 1913, the day before President Woodrow Wilson's inauguration, Milholland, 26, made her most well-known appearance at the Woman Suffrage Procession in Washington, D.C., which she had helped organize.
 Suffrage leader Alice Paul placed her at the head of the parade wearing a crown and a long white cape riding a large white horse named "Gray Dawn."
-Horses became a very common method of spreading information about the suffrage movement and other suffragists such as Claiborne Catlin Elliman rode horses to raise awareness for the movement.
+Horses became a very common method of spreading information about the suffrage movement, and other suffragists such as Claiborne Catlin Elliman rode horses to raise awareness for the movement.

 Milholland believed that women should have the right to vote because of the traits that were unique to women.
-She argued that women would metaphorically become the "house-cleaners of the nation."
+She argued that women would metaphorically become the "house cleaners of the nation."
 She believed women's votes could remove social ills such as sweatshops, tenements, prostitution, hunger, poverty, and child mortality.
-She told men that they should not worry about the women in their lives as they were extending their sacred rights and duties to the whole country rather than inside the home.
+She told men that they should not worry about the women in their lives, as they were extending their sacred rights and duties to the whole country rather than inside the home.
 Even though she spoke of these issues, she was always disappointed that she was better known for her looks than her brains.

 The concluding words of her last suffrage speech were, “Mr. President, how long must women wait for liberty?"